 - 4.23.
 The Institute provides students with various opportunities to participate in social activities to enrich student experiences.
 Opportunities are provided to facilitate student involvement in community activities.
 Examples of activities provided include: - regular excursions and sports activities; - involvement with some of the Institute's community partners: CERES, Cancer Council etc.; - social events to generate interaction between different student groups and help students build social network, enhance student sense of connectedness and gain valuable practical skills; - Graduation Ceremony where all staff and students are invited to attend to celebrate the success of our graduates - 4.24.
-International students Australian Federation of International Students (AFIS) and the Council of International Students Australia (CISA) are two of Australia's peak representative organization for international students.
+For international students, Australian Federation of International Students (AFIS) and the Council of International Students Australia (CISA) are two of Australia's peak representative organization for international students.
 Students are introduced to their services and encouraged to sign up with CISA and AFIS to get involved with the activities and programs organised by CISA and AFIS to enrich their study experience in Australia. - 4.25.
-Other external events and activities in Melbourne appropriate for students are advertised in the Student Newsletters and the Institute's intranet.
+Other external events and activities in Melbourne appropriate for students are advertised in the Student Newsletters and the Institute's intranet. - 4.26.
+Group projects and assignments are embedded in many units to enable students to develop teamwork skills and provide peer support.